FREQUENTLY ASKED QUESTIONS

 Amazon Expeditioners does not offer tours, retreats, or recreational adventures.

-Our programs are immersive survival and coexistence experiences guided by indigenous Amazonian hunters and structured around discipline, adaptation, and respect for the forest.
+Our programs are immersive survival expeditions and coexistence experiences led by indigenous Amazonian hunters and structured around discipline, adaptation, and respect for the forest.

 If you are seeking comfort, entertainment, or a short-term experience, these programs are not aligned with your expectations.